 Thirty percent of the grade is cumulative "work habits."
 If all assignment points are earned, but professional attitude was missing or a positive work habit was not adopted, you will lose 30 percent of the total grade.
 Performing your job with a professional attitude will result in a good grade.
 Participation in all aspects of the media production, consistency, progress, commitment, professional behavior, interest in helping others, meeting deadlines, initiative and publishable assignments are required to earn a good grade.
-Students who are uncooperative and do not follow editors' and adviser's instructions get docked.
-To earn full points on production assignments, follow instructions, submit assignments, including the ones on Canvas and FLOW by deadline, follow AP style and stay in contact.
+Students who are uncooperative and do not follow editors' and/or adviser's instructions get docked.
+To earn full points on production assignments, follow instructions, submit assignments, including the ones on Canvas and FLOW, by deadline, follow AP style and stay in contact.

-Assignments should also be submitted fast and regularly, based on the schedule, to receive points.
+Assignments should also be submitted on a weekly basis, based on the schedule and on a timely manner, to receive points.

 NOTE: You cannot submit series of assignments together and expect credits for all.
-You cannot miss major assignments, even if you have passing points.
-You should complete all major and required assignments to pass the course.
-Your consistent and continues contribution to La Voz News is a must.
+Your weekly contribution to La Voz News is a must.